diogro/expressionVariance-manuscript/main.md

 ## Biological function explains gene-level transcriptional variance

 As a first step toward explaining the factors that drive variation in variability between transcripts, we focused on the top 5% most variable and the bottom 5% least variable genes in the across-study ranking (560 genes in each group).
-A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information SI data 5 for a complete listing).
+A Gene Ontology (GO) enrichment analysis shows 59 enriched terms in the low-variance genes, and 738 enriched terms in the high-variance genes (using a hypergeometric test and a conservative Benjamini-Hochberg (BH) adjusted p-value threshold of 10^-3^; see supporting information SI data 5 for a complete listing).

-Among the most variable genes we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (SI fig. 2 A).
+Among the most variable genes, we observe enrichment for biological processes such as immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (SI fig. 2 A).
 Furthermore, we see a 7.7-fold enrichment for genes that encode secreted proteins in the most variable genes, relative to all other genes (hypergeometric test, p < 10^-3^).
-Given that the GO enrichment suggest high-variance genes are involved in responding to stimulus, we compare them to a recently generated catalog of environmentally responsive genes.
-This catalog was generated using 11 environmental exposures in 544 immortalized Lymphoblastoid Cell Line (LCL) from the 1000 Genomes Project [@Lea2021-hf].
-We find a strong enrichment of high-variance genes among environmentally responsive genes across the 7 out of the 10 environmental exposures we used (hypergeometric test, p < 10^-3^).
+Given that the GO enrichment suggests high-variance genes are involved in responding to stimulus, we compare them to a recently generated catalog of environmentally responsive genes.
+This catalog was generated using 11 environmental exposures in 544 immortalized Lymphoblastoid Cell Lines (LCL) from the 1000 Genomes Project [@Lea2021-hf].
+We find a strong enrichment of high-variance genes among environmentally responsive genes across 7 out of the 10 environmental exposures we used (hypergeometric test, p < 10^-3^).
 We do not find any enrichment among the least variable genes (SI table 2).

-Among the least variable genes we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (SI fig. 2 B); and accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^) .
+Among the least variable genes, we see enrichment for housekeeping functions such as mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (SI fig. 2 B); accordingly, we also find a 2.0-fold enrichment in previously characterized human housekeeping genes [@Hounkpe2020-yq] (hypergeometric test, p < 10^-3^).
 The genes exhibiting the lowest variance are also enriched for genes that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, p < 10^-3^).
 Genes with a high pLI have been shown to be important in housekeeping functions and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 The observation that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (partial Spearman correlation $\rho_s$ = 0.32, p < 10^-3^), showing the opposite relationship between variance and mean expression when considering pLI.

 ![Relationship between skew and entropy of rank decile distributions for each GO term.
 High entropy terms, to the right of the plot, are associated with a more egalitarian proportion of genes in each of the SD rank deciles.
 Terms on the left of the plot are associated with more genes in some particular decile.
 The skewness in the y-axis measures if the high- or low-variance deciles are more represented for a particular term.
 Terms on the positive side of the y-axis are associated with low-variance genes, and terms on the negative side of the y-axis are associated with high-variance genes.
 The GO terms are filtered for gene counts greater than 100, as in @fig:go_skewness.
 Some of the top high- and low-skewness terms are labeled for illustration.](figures/GOterm_entropy_by_skewness.png){#fig:skew_entropy width=500px}

-In the previous analysis, we explored the relation between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
+In the previous analysis, we explored the relationship between transcriptional variance and function by starting from the extremes of the variance distribution and searching for GO enrichment among these high- and low-variance genes.
 We also approach the problem from the opposite direction, starting from the genes associated with each GO term and searching for enrichment for high- or low-variance genes among them.
 To this end, we gathered all biological process GO terms in level 3 (i.e., terms that are at a distance of 3 from the top of the GO hierarchy).
-Using level-3 terms gives us a good balance between number of terms and genes per-term.
+Using level-3 terms gives us a good balance between number of terms and genes per term.
 We separated the genes associated with at least one of these level-3 terms into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.
 If variance rank is not associated with the GO annotations, terms should have an equal proportion of genes in each decile.